astropy/pyvo/docs/mivot/example.rst

    The annotation reader supports both designs.

 In the first step below, we run a standard cone search query by using the standard PyVO API.
+Once the query is finished, we can get a reference to the object that will process the Mivot annotations.

 .. doctest-skip::